EVmo to Host 2022 Financial Results Call on April 19th

-/EIN News/ -- LOS ANGELES, April 17, 2023 (GLOBE NEWSWIRE) -- EVmo, Inc. (OTC: YAYO), a leading provider of vehicles to the rideshare and delivery gig economy industry, will host a conference call and webcast on Wednesday, April 19th at 5:00 p.m.
+LOS ANGELES, April 17, 2023 (GLOBE NEWSWIRE) -- EVmo, Inc. YAYO, a leading provider of vehicles to the rideshare and delivery gig economy industry, will host a conference call and webcast on Wednesday, April 19th at 5:00 p.m.
 ET to discuss the Company's operational and financial results for its year ended December 31, 2022.
-A question-and-answer session will follow management’s prepared remarks.
+A question-and-answer session will follow management's prepared remarks.

 For interested individuals unable to join the conference call, a recording of the webcast will be available until October 19, 2023, and can be accessed at the webcast address above.